18F/acquisitions.18f.gov/README.md

 ### Templated documents

 Since many projects will require the same documents, the app includes some templates that can be filled in automatically with data from the database.
+This ends up being a light contract-writing system.

 Because the documents need to be frozen at some point in time, but we'd like to be able to update the templates iteratively, the documents are generated and the